markterweele/windows-itpro-docs/windows/configuration/quick-machine-recovery/index.md

 :::row:::
     :::column span="3":::
-Quick machine recovery offers a *test mode*, providing a controlled, simulated environment for you to validate your configurations and the auto remediation process without triggering an actual system failure.
+Quick machine recovery offers a *test mode*, providing a controlled, simulated environment to experience the auto remediation process without triggering an actual system failure.
 Test mode allows you to verify that the recovery experience functions as expected before deployment to production systems.
     :::column-end:::
     :::column span="1":::
 :::image type="content" source="images/quick-machine-recovery-test-mode.png" alt-text="Screenshot of the Windows boot screen where quick machine recovery is attempting to connect to the network." border="false" lightbox="images/quick-machine-recovery-test-mode.png":::